Capital punishment in Papua New Guinea: Charles Bougapa Ombusu

-On 20 February 1995 Charles Bougapa Ombusu was the first person to be sentenced to death after PNG's re-introduction of capital punishment in 1991, following his supposed "fatal shooting of the father of a girl he had raped" in Popondetta, Northern Province.
+On 20 February 1995, Charles Bougapa Ombusu was the first person to be sentenced to death after PNG's re-introduction of capital punishment in 1991, following his supposed "fatal shooting of the father of a girl he had raped" in Popondetta, Northern Province.
 Ombusu was later acquitted in April 1995.
 The Supreme Court found that Ombusu had acted in self-defence.
 Critics of capital punishment have raised concerns that this form of punishment risks executing innocent people.
-Since 1995 other death sentences have been handed down, but no executions have been carried out due to an absence of regulations surrounding the appropriate process.
+Since 1995, other death sentences have been handed down, but no executions have been carried out due to an absence of regulations surrounding the appropriate process.

 Steven Loke Ume

-On 2 December 1995, the three appellants were among a group of nine who abducted and brutally killed a woman.
+On 2 December 1995, the three appellants were among a group of nine who had abducted and brutally killed a woman.
 The trial judge deemed the facts of the case to accord with the worst kind of wilful murder and thus sentenced each of the appellants to death.
 The issue in the case on appeal was whether or not the trial judge had erred in reaching the conclusion of imposing the death sentence.
 The question was essentially whether or not there were "extenuating circumstances or mitigating factors which warranted lesser punishment" than the death penalty.
 The PNG Supreme Court quashed the death sentences imposed on each appellant and concluded that without further guidance from legislation, "Parliament may wish to consider prescribing the types of aggravating circumstances in wilful murder cases which warrant the death penalty."
 Or further, clarify when "extenuating circumstances" are relevant.
 Finally, the PNG Supreme Court concluded with situations in which the imposition of the death penalty would be more appropriate;